 It is important to note that caring for another person also has many positives.
 Caregiving can give a sense of purpose that may have been missing previously.
 Their role makes them feel useful, capable and that they are making a difference in the life of a loved one.

-Please know that Assisted Living Services’ goal is to enable CT seniors to safely age in place.
-If we can be of assistance please call us.
+We understand the importance of caring for family and have written A Guide for Family Caregivers to share tips and resources to help with different aspects of caregiving.
+Our main goal is to enable CT seniors to safely age in place.
 We offer many levels of in-home care, even short-term care so that a family caregiver can take a vacation.
-For more information, please visit our website.
+For more information, please contact us to talk about a free in-home evaluation.